Key takeaways:

 Residential vs. commercial plumbing: what’s the difference?

 The overall tasks and job responsibilities aren’t the only things that differ between residential and commercial plumbing.
+Here are a few things you should know if you’re deciding which specialty you’d rather work in:

 - Permit requirements: Commercial plumbers often require a permit to install, maintain, repair, or modify a building’s water infrastructure.
 The type of plumbing permit required will depend on the job.
 Although not as common, residential plumbers may also need a permit to complete major plumbing work in a home.
 Check your local state or county regulations to make sure you have the right permit before you begin.